Edler-Li/songhangli.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising senior at **Columbia University**, majoring in _Electrical Engineering_ as part of the combined plan with **Franklin & Marshall College**, where I completed my B.A. in _Physics and Mathematics_.
+I am a rising senior at **Columbia University**, majoring in _Electrical Engineering_ as part of the combined plan with **Franklin & Marshall College**, where I completed my B.A. in _Physics and Mathematics_, receiving the Frank Durrell Enck Memorial Prize in Physics.

 My research interests lie in analog and digital IC design, and solid state materials and devices.